ZiyuGuo99/SAM2Point/README.md

 ## 🎬 Multi-directional Videos from SAM2Point

-We showcase the multi-directional videos generated during the segmentation pf SAM2Point:
+We showcase the multi-directional videos generated during the segmentation of SAM2Point:
 ### 3D Object

 <table>